-Contaminants: The Philippine National Standards for Contaminants and Toxins in Food and Feed (PNS/BAFS 194:2017) was established pursuant to the Food Safety Act.
+Contaminants: The Philippine National Standards for Contaminants and Toxins in Food and Feed (PNS/BAFS 194:2022) replaces PNS/BAFS 194:2017, was established pursuant to the Food Safety Act.
 It applies only to primary and postharvest products and not to processed products.
-The standard is a modified adoption of the CODEX STAN 193-1995 (amended in 2016), in part to meet the particular needs of the Philippine industry.
+The standard is a modified adoption of the CODEX STAN 193-1995 (amended in 2019), in part to meet the particular needs of the Philippine industry.
 BPI adopted its application via AC No 1 (2020).